vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 records, and detached builders.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Express delayed output through the emitter

+Add PerformanceEmitter::after(ticks), using the emitter's existing saturating tick arithmetic and copied output view.
+SonyPS1, HeartBeatPS1, SonyPS2, and SegSat no longer calculate output ticks in local helpers.
+Remove three local aliases of Effects::wait as well.
+Delayed output retains its source command, automation binding, active-note state, and source spans without advancing the VM.
+SegSat's event-count loop handling and distinct tempo timing remain explicit.

+This removes seven format-local helpers and 20 production lines.
+A temporary sanitized check covers 48 boundary timing cases, chained delays, sustained notes, source spans, and retained automation bindings.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,